 The wide receive glove is made of silicone or neoprene on the front of the gloves.
 This is the rubber-tacky substance that most companies use.

-Wide receivers in football have 2 responsibilities: block the opposing player on a run play, and catch the ball on a pass play.
+Wide receivers in football have two responsibilities: block the opposing player on a run play, and catch the ball on a pass play.

 Gloves Help Secure The Football

-Wide receivers wear gloves to ensure the ball doesn’t slip out of their hands and that the catch is safely secured.
-The human hand will tend to sweat and accumulate moisture as the football game goes on.
+Wide receivers wear gloves to ensure the ball doesn’t slip out of their hands and safely secure the catch.
+The human hand will tend to sweat and accumulate moisture as the football game continues.